rmcelreath/VLEGT/README.md

 ## Week 3
 The iterated prisoner's dilemma is often criticized for presenting a too pessimistic view of the potential for cooperation, because many real contexts are not prisoner's dilemmas.
 Reanalyze the Tit-for-Tat strategy from lecture, but use a Stag Hunt payoff structure instead.
 This means that when both individuals cooperate, they both earn B. If one cooperates and the other does not, the cooperator earns zero (0).
 Non-cooperation always earns b < B. Consider when TFT is stable and can invade against ALLC and NO-C. Are there any qualitative differences from the prisoner's dilemma?

+## Week 4
+Add kin assortment to the repeated prisoner's dilemma from Week 3.
+Rederive the invasion and stability conditions for Tit-for-Tat, assuming pairs of individuals are relatives with coefficient of relatedness r.
+How much relatedness is needed for TFT to invade when rare?
+How do relatedness r and relationship duration w interact?